NETWORK RESPONSE TO COVID-19

 - Not all who apply will be accepted.
 Tennessee Carriers, Inc. will select new vendors based on network needs, vendor capabilities, experience and location.

 Tennessee Carriers is committed to the prompt processing of claims received from our Partners.
-In fact, our policies require us to pay 90% of clean claims received for NEMT delivery services within 30 days of receipt.

 Please be advised that payment and satisfaction of all claims will be from federal and state funds, and that any false claims, statements, documents, or concealment of a material fact, may be prosecuted under applicable federal and/or state laws.